 Ronald McDonald House Charities of Greater Washington, D.C., Inc. (RMHC or the Organization) is a nonprofit 501(c)(3) organization whose purpose is to help relieve the burden of childhood illness on families through programs that directly improve the health and wellbeing of children.
-RMHC fulfills its mission through operation of sustainable programs that enable family-centered care, bridge access to quality health care, are a vital part of the health care continuum and strengthen families during difficult times.
+RMHC fulfills its mission through operation of sustainable programs that enable family-centered care, bridge access to quality health care, are a vital part of the health care continuum, and strengthen families during difficult times.

-RMHC owns and operates, under a license agreement with Ronald McDonald House Charities, Inc. (RMHC Global), two Ronald McDonald Houses, located in Washington, D.C. and Northern Virginia.
+RMHC owns and operates, under a license agreement with Ronald McDonald House Charities, Inc. (RMHC Global), two Ronald McDonald Houses, located in Washington, DC, and Northern Virginia.
 It also supports two Ronald McDonald Care Mobiles in partnership with MedStar Georgetown University Hospital Kids Mobile Medical Clinic Program.
+The Ronald McDonald Care Mobiles partnership agreement expired in February 2024 and was not renewed.